isomerpages/imda-codesg/pages/digital-maker-lesson-plans-primary/science/all/tinkertanker-plant-growth-and-care-with-the-microbit.md

 ---
-layout: simple-page
-title: Tinkertanker - Plant Growth and Care with the micro:bit
+title: 'Tinkertanker - Plant Growth and Care with the micro:bit'
 permalink: /tinkertanker-plant-growth-and-care-with-the-microbit/
-breadcrumb:  Tinkertanker - Plant Growth and Care with the micro:bit
+breadcrumb: 'Tinkertanker - Plant Growth and Care with the micro:bit'

 ---

 Students will set up experiments to record plant growth / health in the classroom while measuring different variables such as light and water.
 This allows them to observe the effects of photosynthesis in a tangible way.